rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My print turned out OK but there resin 'skin' on the FEP?**

-This is typical resin over-exposing during the printing process, double check your machine/resin exposure settings.
-It is very common to mistake a resin exposure settings for the Mars vice Mars 2, this could be a difference from 10 seconds to 3 seconds.
+This is typical resin over-exposing during the printing process.
+Double-check your machine/resin exposure settings.
+It is very common to mistake resin exposure settings for the Mars vice Mars 2; this could differ from 10 seconds to 3 seconds.

 **My print is stuck to the FEP!
 How should I remove it?**